ve3wwg/stm32f103c8t6/README.md

         to your project subdirectory for further customization.
 Each project is capable of running a different FreeRTOS configuration.

+		5. A library of useful functions is available in ./rtos/libwwg .
+				Some of the example applications use this library and will fail to compile with out it.
+Build it by going into the ./rtos/libwwg directory and doing a "make".

 TEST EXAMPLES:
 --------------